Grant Evans (scholar)

-Grant Richard James Evans (11 October 1948 – 16 September 2014) was an Australian anthropologist and historian notable for his works on Laos.
+Grant Richard James Evans (11 October 1948 – 16 September 2014) was an Australian anthropologist notable for his works on Laos.

 Life

-Grant was born in Berri, South Australia on 11 October 1948.
+Grant was born in Berri, South Australia, on 11 October 1948.

 He received his Ph.D. from La Trobe in 1983, and for many years taught anthropology at the University of Hong Kong.

 In 2005, he moved permanently to Vientiane, where he was a senior research fellow at the École française d'Extrême-Orient.

 He died in Vientiane on 16 September 2014.